Iceland and Icelandair set to welcome visitors starting June 15th

 The air throughout each aircraft consists of fresh air that is constantly circulating in from the outside, as well as recirculated air already inside.
 The ratio between outside and inside air is approximately 50/50.

 “Recirculated” air means that before returning to the cabin, the air is passed through HEPA filters (High-Efficiency Particulate Air).
 This process occurs every 2-3 minutes, and removes 99.9% of any particulate matter present.

 What are “particulates”?
 These can be fungi, bacteria, and/or viruses, including COVID-19, which has an average size of .12-.125 microns, precisely what these filters are designed to catch.

 Wearing of a non-medical face mask throughout the flight to help reduce your potential of expelling droplets into the air.

 When we all observe hygiene guidelines and make sure to comply with personal safety recommendations, we all contribute to cleaner air on board.

 click here to read another post on Airlines aiding passenger safety

 Peace of Mind Policy - Book now, change later

-Reservations booked and ticketed between now thru to September 30, 2020 can be changed without a fee provided that new travel dates are completed by September 30, 2021.
+All reservations booked and ticketed prior to December 31, 2020 can be changed without a fee provided that new travel dates are completed by December 31, 2021.
+In addition, destination changes are allowed.
 Check the Icelandair Peace of Mind Policy for further details.
 Click here for more information.

 Iceland named on of the most COVID-free destinations